-The Best Easy Cauliflower Rice with Garlic and Green Onion
+Easy Cauliflower Rice with Garlic and Green Onion (Video)

 Cauliflower rice has turned into one of those food fads that actually stick around, and a couple of different versions of it have already been posted on this blog.
-Both of those are delicious, but this recipe for The Best Easy Cauliflower Rice with Garlic and Green Onion is the one I find myself making over and over, and my thoughts about the ingredients and method of making it have changed over the last few years.
+Both of those are delicious, but this recipe for Easy Cauliflower Rice with Garlic and Green Onion is the BEST cauliflower rice, and this is the one I find myself making over and over.

 I promise, people will devour this, especially if you serve it with some kind of tasty saucy meat or vegetables over the top!

 Cauliflower Fried Rice with Shrimp ~ Kalyn’s Kitchen

 Low-Carb Baked Chicken and Cauliflower Rice ~ I Breathe I’m Hungry

 Buffalo Chicken Cauliflower Rice Bowl ~ Kalyn’s Kitchen

 Cauliflower Dirty Rice with Andouille Sausage ~ Always Order Dessert